dotI0/SPP-Legion-V2-Query-Builder/.github/ISSUE_TEMPLATE/bug_report.md

 This is **strongly recommended** and greatly helps debugging.

-➡️ Drag & drop the save state file here
+➡️ Drag & drop the save state files as zip here

 ---